xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

 - $P_G[i] = 1, \forall P[i] = G$, else $P_G[i] = 0$, for all $0\leq i \leq n-1$
 - $P_C[i] = 1, \forall P[i] = C$, else $P_C[i] = 0$, for all $0\leq i \leq n-1$

-Then we need to convolve these subsignal to find the maximum matching.
+Then we need to convolve these sub-signal to find the maximum matching.

 $M_{max} = max(conv(S_A, P_A) + conv(S_T, P_T) + conv(S_G, P_G) + conv(S_C, P_C))$

 However, it costes $T(n) = \Theta(m) + \Theta(n) + 4*\Theta(m*n) + \Theta(n) \in O(n^2)$

-Here's one way to accelerate the convolution step: the convolution in time domain is equivlent to a multiplication in frequency domain.
+Here's one way to accelerate the convolution step: the convolution in the time domain is equivlent to a multiplication in the frequency domain.

 $M_A =  IFFT(FFT(S_A)*FFT(P_A))$